Are Dash Cams Legal? Guidance for Every US State

 According to Oregon law, dash cams are illegal on any windows inside your car and can only be placed on the dashboard.

-Pennsylvania motor vehicle law requires that drivers must have an unobstructed view through their windshield.
+Pennsylvania motor vehicle law requires drivers to have an unobstructed view through their windshield.
 We recommend installing the camera on your dashboard.

 A dashboard camera is legal in Rhode Island as long as it doesn’t obstruct the driver’s view.

-South Carolina law only allows drivers to install dashcams on their dashboard.
+South Carolina law only allows drivers to install dashcams on their dashboards.
 Window-mounted dash cams are prohibited.

 Dash cams are prohibited from being installed on the front windshield or side windows.
 South Dakota law does permit dashboard-mounted cameras.
 Drivers must get permission from occupants inside the video to record audio and video.

 Texas allows dash cams.
-However, it prohibits dash cams or any other object from being mounted to the vehicle’s windshield.
+However, it prohibits dash cams or other objects from being mounted to the vehicle’s windshield.

-Utah drivers may mount dashcams on the windshield as long as it doesn’t extend down more than four inches from the top of the dashboard or extend out more than four inches towards the driver.
+Utah drivers may mount dashcams on the windshield if it doesn’t extend down more than four inches from the top of the dashboard or extend out more than four inches towards the driver.

 Vermont drivers may mount dashboard cameras in the upper driver’s side corner of the windshield if they are no larger than 2 “x2.5”.
 However, those wishing to install larger cameras may place the dash cam in the lower corner of the passenger side up to four inches tall and a foot long!

-Virginia drivers may install dashcams on the dashboard as long as it doesn’t obstruct the driver’s vision.
+Virginia drivers may install dashcams on the dashboard if it doesn’t obstruct the driver’s vision.

 dash cam on dashboard

-Drivers in Washington are permitted to install a dash cam anywhere in their vehicle, but not the windshield.
+Drivers in Washington can install a dash cam anywhere in their vehicle, but not the windshield.

 West Virginia drivers should install dash cams on the dashboard as the law prohibits “non-transparent materials” on a vehicle windshield.
 Install cameras out of the driver’s line of sight.